RandyBaeza/Caso-1-Diseno-de-software/README.md

  - Math Utilities: Functions for pricing calculations, percentage calculations, and statistical analysis of coaching users.

 Communication: This layer will be called via function imports from any other layer requiring utility functions.
 Utilities are stateless and return immediate results without side effects.

+---

+## Layer 13: Exception Handling

+Responsibilities: This layer will make sure exceptions are handled correctly.
+This implies operating over the data received from the exception listeners and executing necessary functions for healthy system operation.

+Contents:
+ - Exception handler: The exception handler will be called with the exception information and context as parameters by the exception listener and then call the appropriate exception handling processes.
+ - Exception handling processes: These processes will define the necessary calls over functional layers to ensure software stability and maintainability under specific error and error groups.
+The processes should call loggers that match their exception type.

+Communication: The handler will be called from the exception listener and then further calls will be passed to other functional layers from the exception handling processes.

+---

+##Layer 14: Logging

+Responsibilities: This layer defines the format of system logs.
+It also provides the logging structure for creating and storing such logs.

+Contents:
+ - Logger handler: The logger handler will be called by the logger trigger along with the information and type of log, then call the respective logger depending on the log type.
+ - Loggers: These loggers will provide format and define the structure for each type of log.
+The information to log will be received from the logger handler and then passed to the log middleware to store it.
+All loggers should apply a clear, concise and easy-to-understand format.
+Particular loggers should be called by all important steps on processes that do not rely on user interaction.

+Communication: The layer will be called from the logger trigger, then will respond with another call towards the log middleware.

+---

+##Layer 15: Security

+Responsibilities: This layer is to protect the system from potentially harmful actions and warrant the security of sensible or restricted data.

+Contents:
+ - Authentication Manager: Authentication state across the application.Handles login, logout and user session management using Auth0 integration.
+ - Authorization Service: Enforces role-based access throughout the app.
+It does it by verifying user permissions for specific actions, routes, and data access.
+ - Data Encryption Handler: Provides encryption and decryption services for sensitive data stored locally.
+ - Security Headers Manager: Configures and manages security-related HTTP headers and for all outgoing requests.
+ - Input Sanitization Service: Cleanses and validates all user inputs to prevent errors  and mitigate vulnerabilities before processing.

+Communication: This layer will be called by the middleware layer for request authentication, by controllers for permission checks, and by services for data protection.
+It will work with Auth0 SDK and browser security APIs.